docarray/docarray/docs/get-started/install.md

 ```

 Congratulations!
-You have successfully installed Jina on Apple Silicon.
+You have successfully installed Jina on Apple silicon.

 ````{tip}